 - We work with a TierIV data centre in the Netherlands with various relevant certifications.

 Questions and rights

-If you have further questions about how Coosto handles your personal data or if you wish to peruse it, want to request correction or removal of it, or if you want to submit a request for the limitation of the processing of your personal data, please send an email to Coosto at the address below.
+If you have further questions about how Coosto handles your personal data or if you wish to access it, want to request correction or removal, or if you want to submit a request for the limitation of the processing of your personal data, please send an email to Coosto at the address below.

-Coosto will take your question or request into consideration and will get back to you as soon as possible.
-It may be, that Coosto requires additional information to be able to process your request.
-For example, in case of a request for perusal or removal, Coosto will want to be sure that you are, in fact, the person the relevant personal data refers to, and Coosto will have to check whether the request is justified and practicable.
-This is in the interest of all users of Coosto.
+Coosto will take care of your question or request and will get back to you as soon as possible.
+It may be that Coosto requires additional information to process your request.
+For example, in case of a request for access or removal, Coosto will want to be sure that you are, in fact, the person the personal data refers to, and Coosto will have to check whether the request is justified.

 Contact information Coosto